bubroz/clipscribe/COLLABORATOR_SETUP.md

 **For when people ask "What is this?"**

 "ClipScribe extracts structured intelligence from videos.
 Upload a video, get entities, relationships, topics, and insights in 5 formats (JSON, DOCX, CSV, PPTX, Markdown).
 It's open source (MIT licensed) - run it yourself for free or use the paid managed service.
-Built with WhisperX for transcription and Grok for intelligence extraction."
+Built with WhisperX for transcription and Grok for intelligence extraction.
+Optional GEOINT engine extracts GPS coordinates from drone footage."

 **Key Points:**
 - Open source, MIT licensed